GorginZ/website/content/page/tech/GRWM-for-production/index.md

 In this piece, we will explore the key considerations for configuring a resilient workload and preparing it for production in Kubernetes.
 By asking ourselves the right questions, we can effectively leverage the orchestration features provided by Kubernetes to ensure our workload is well-configured and ready for deployment.

+In a part two I'll step through configuring this for an example application.

 ## Workload Management